ChrisCryptoTrust/Synthetic-Exfiltration-Simulator-SEF/README.md

 # Synthetic-Exfiltration-Simulator (SEF)

 ## syntheticExfil.py
 This script performs a file transfer from a %USERPROFILE%\Documents\upload or %USERPROFILE%\OneDrive\Documents\upload to a specifief host target.
 Protocols supported are FTP, FTPS, SFTP, WebDav and MEGA.
 The --include option can be used to specify the name of a file containing file extensions (one per line).
 If specified only files of these types will be copied.
-File include.txt provided as an example.

 Usage: